 Regular doctor visits can keep you standing tall.
-He’ll check your feet every time.
-If you notice any signs of peripheral neuropathy or any issues with your feet, be sure to let him know right away.
+They’ll check your feet every time.
+If you notice any signs of peripheral neuropathy or any issues with your feet, be sure to let them know right away.

 Be on the lookout for problems in the bedroom.
 When you have diabetes, they may start earlier or become more severe than with other folks.
 The disease can damage nerves or blood vessels that affect your sexual organs.

 - Erectile dysfunction -- trouble getting or keeping an erection

 - Retrograde ejaculation -- semen goes into the bladder instead of out your penis

 Women may notice:

 - Deceased vaginal lubrication, or vaginal dryness

 - Discomfort or pain during sex